indianakernick/EnTT-Pacman/README.md

 An example of how to use the ECS part of the [EnTT Framework](https://github.com/skypjack/entt)

-If you're on MacOS or Linux, we'll use ncurses which is probably already installed on your system.
-If you're on windows, we'll build pdcurses from sources.
+If the target is MacOS or Linux, ncurses will be located on the system.
+If the target is Windows, pdcurses will be build from sources.
 All other dependencies are bundled in the repo.

 ```bash
 cd build